ojalaquellueva/nsr/README.md

 Notes:
 * Accepts one species + political_division_of_observation at a time
-* Parameters stateprovince, county parish, format are optional
+* Parameters stateprovince, county parish and format are optional
 * Output format: xml (default),  json

 ## <a name="Native">Native Status Codes